khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/5-nonlinear-systems.md

 ::::: {.col}
 ::: exercise
 Implement the Newton–Raphson method for solving $f(x) = e^x − 2 = 0$, and
-plot the error in absolute value as a function of the iteration index k.
+plot the error in absolute value as a function of the iteration index $k$.
 :::

 ::: exercise